Cat Whispering

 • Territorial Aggression

-All behaviour problems can be presented in boarding and shelters.
+All behaviour problems can present in boarding or shelter environments.

 • Anorexia